10,000 simulations

 Key Findings

-How This Benchmark Compares to Published EPDs
+How This Benchmark Compares to Published Data

-Product / EPDSourceCO₂e
+Product / StudySourceCO₂e

 Carbon Footprint of Cosmetics: Emissions From Makeup (By Item) 8 Billion Trees 2.00 per unit